JohanBinst/aws-certification/ccp/notes.md

   - Cold HDD (sc1): low-cost HDD volume designed for less frequently accessed workloads
   - Magnetic (standard): previous generation HDD volume, low cost, low performance
 - Analogy: think of them as a network USB stick
+- Delete on termination: you can choose to keep the EBS volume or delete it when the EC2 instance is terminated (by default: the root EBS volume is deleted, but additional volumes are kept)
 - exam keywords: block storage, persistent, EBS volumes

 ### EFS